How to Calculate Capital Gains Tax on Property in Australia Easily

 Let me solve your query in the next 7 minutes on how to calculate capital gains on property in Australia.

-So, be ready with a pen, paper, and calculator.
-Let’s start with the calculations.
+So, be ready with a pen, paper and calculator.
+Let's start with the calculations.

-For First-Time Property Sellers > What is Capital Gain?
+What is Capital Gain?

 As the term says, capital gain is the "profit" you make on "selling" a property.
 It can be any property asset.
 Selling it for more than the actual cost is considered a gain, booking your profits.